josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇬🇮_gibraltar.md

 The lesson is:

-> “Here is a Mediterranean Overseas Territory where Gibraltarian identity, self-determination, Spain’s claim, UK responsibilities, border life, military geography, tourism pressure, caves, cliffs, birds, dolphins, and macaque welfare all matter.”
+> “Here is a Mediterranean Overseas Territory where Gibraltarian identity, self-determination, Spain’s claim, UK responsibilities, border life, military geography, tourism pressure, caves, cliffs, birds, dolphins, macaque welfare, Schengen access, customs alignment, and the practical consequences of Brexit all matter.”

 Contestants who arrive with slogans may leave understanding that even a strong local-consent case still requires care, facts, humility, and not feeding the monkeys.